victorloux/applied-typography/README.md

-# Practical Typography
+# Applied Typography

 Slides for a short lecture I gave at DJCAD in 2015, for product & interaction design students who didn’t know much about graphic design and print, but needed to produce some booklets and flyers **that looked relatively professional**.
 It wasn’t intended to be a crash course in graphic design, but provides, in 40 minutes, a good foundation of basic and efficient techniques to make your printed design look less amateur.

-**DIY:** The version below has the presenter notes; [the PDF version](practical-typography.pdf) does not.
+**DIY:** The version below has the presenter notes; [the PDF version](applied-typography.pdf) does not.
 Feel free to reuse ideas from this talk; if you use a lot of them or the whole thing, please credit me, it is under a [Creative Commons BY-SA license](COPYING.md).
 My talk was followed by a quick InDesign workshop/refresher; if you’re going to run something similar then I’d highly recommend you also follow with hands-on exercises to apply these techniques.
 [Email me](io@victorloux.uk) if you'd like the source Keynote file.

 I have to thank profusely [b*](http://marabout2ficelles.tumblr.com/) and [David Rault’s talk on typographic influences](https://vimeo.com/33020901) for inspirations and resources to make this talk!
-If you want to read further on the idea of practical typography for people who aren’t graphic designers, I suggest [Butterick's Practical Typography](http://practicaltypography.com/).
+If you want to read further on the idea of typography for people who aren’t graphic designers, I suggest [Butterick's Practical Typography](http://practicaltypography.com/).

+> **NOTE: the first version of these slides were called “Practical Typography”.
+This could lead to confusion with [Butterick's Practical Typography](http://practicaltypography.com/) site and book; the projects are *not* related in any way.** (But I still recommend his work as a great complementary learning resource to this.)

 ---